Katy Léna N'diaye

-Katy Léna N'diaye (born 1968) is a Senegalese-French documentary filmmaker, best known for her documentaries about women muralists in Africa.
+Katy Léna N'diaye (born 1979) is a Senegalese journalist and documentary filmmaker, best known for her documentaries about women muralists in Africa.

 Life

-Born in Senegal, N'diaye grew up in Europe.
-She studied modern literature in Paris, and undertook further study in broadcast journalism.
-She has worked as a journalist for TV5 Monde and RTBF, and lives in Brussels.
+Born in Thies, Senegal, N'diaye grew up in Dakar.
+She has worked as a journalist for TV5 Monde, hosting a TV magazine Reflets Sud.

-N'diaye's documentary Traces – characterized by Elvis Mitchell in the New York Times as "visually sharp and lovingly informal" – focussed on mural painting by Kassena women in Burkina Faso.
+In 2003 N'diaye directed her first documentary Traces on mural painting by Kassena women in Burkina Faso.
 In the documentary, three old women explain the content of the murals covering the reddish-clay huts to Anetina, a young unmarried woman.
 Awaiting for Men documented three older women talking as they painted the town wall in Oualata, an oasis town on the edge of the Sahara Desert in southeast Mauritania.